-(Savings)/Additional Cos
+(Savings)/Additional Cost (000's)

 СВС SRBC Total

+Original shared services

+Recurring savings delivered through shared financial and assurance services (306) (306) (611)

 Initial Phase - Senior Roles (57) (252) (309)

 Communications and Visitor Economy 8 (8) -

 Transformation and Partnerships (91) 7 (85)

 Governance (31) 57 26

 Grades and Travel (6) 36 30

 Phase 1 - Total (177) (160) (337)

 Chief Executive (58) (76) (134)

 Director Posts (90) (53) (143)

 ICT Review - Phase one and Two (48) (33) (81)

 Corporate Support (17) (17) (34)

 Phase 2 (214) (179) (392)

-Total Savings (391) (339) (729)
+Total Savings (696) (644) (1,340)

 - 2. The phase 1 savings relate to the initial senior roles including the Shared Deputy Chief Executive and Shared Service Leads, alongside the service reviews for Governance, Transformation and Partnerships, and Communications and Visitor Economy.
 Some further staffing savings are expected to be achieved for these services through delivery of the service development plans to achieve a single operating model. - 3.
 Staffing costs have increased in some areas to allow for additional capacity, ensuring resilience and a sustainable model for the services.
-There has also been the opportunity to increase the services provided across the councils, such as enabling services to be delivered in house or expanding the functions that are offered in areas such as events and museums, tourism and culture - 4.
+There has also been the

+- opportunity to increase the services provided across the councils, such as enabling services to be delivered in house or expanding the functions that are offered in areas such as events and museums, tourism and culture. - 4.
 In phase 2 of shared services, the Chief Executive and shared Director posts have been developed at a saving to both councils.
 Both phases of the ICT review (management and rest of service) have also generated savings across the councils.

-The total savings are anticipated to rise if the proposals currently being consulted on for the Customer Services and Revenues & Benefits review are implemented.

-5. As other work is undertaken, such as joint procurement and shared systems, savings to non-staffing cash budgets have been achieved.
+The total savings will increase once the Customer Services and Revenues & Benefits review is implemented in March. - 5.
+As other work is undertaken, such as joint procurement and shared systems, savings to non-staffing cash budgets have been achieved.
 Work will be carried out in the coming months to quantify and record these savings through shared services and will be included in reporting to the Committee.